pepeneif/UniversalBitcoin/README.md

 ## 💰 How It Works

 ### To validate our Reserves (Proof Requests)
-1. **Make Payment**: Send small amount (e.g., 0.001 ETH or 0.01 SOL) to designated address
+1. **Make Payment**: Send small amount (e.g., 0.001 ETH or 0.01 SOL) to a specific address
-2. **Include Message**: Specify the message you want signed in transaction data
+2. **Include Message**: Specify the message you want signed in the validation user interface
 3. **Guardian Review**: Multiple Guardian Angels independently review and approve the request
 4. **Get Proof**: Receive an easy to verify Bitcoin message proving control of the reserves
-5. **Verify Independently**: Use Bitcoin tools to verify the message
+5. **Verify Independently**: Use Bitcoin standard tools or wallets to verify the message

 ### For uBTC Token Holders
 1. **Check Dashboard**: View real-time reserve ratios and system health